yjk16/devops_intro/what_is_devops.md

 ### What does the role entail?

 The role wil vary, depending on the company but DevOps engineers would be expected to have a general knowledge of everything within the whole CI/ CD (Continuous Integration/ Continuous Deliver/ Deployment) pipeline, as well as the soft skills necessary, such as communication.
+Automation and creating tools for other departments are key, as is making sure that services are running as close to 100% uptime as possible.
+Basically, to make sure things are running as efficiently and as smoothly as is possible.

 ### Who do DevOps engineers work with?